In Overcharts, data download occurs automatically when needed. NO action is required on your end

 4) Select whether to download only last X calendar days or a date range:

 Warning: some data feeds have limits (in gigabytes) of data can be downloaded in a specific period of time (for example a week).
-By choosing to download the entire chart data range, and the range is very large, you could easily reach the limit set by data-feed
+By choosing to download a very large range, you could easily reach the limit set by data-feed

 5) Press OK to start the download